 We at Doulas of Capitol Hill pride ourselves on building and maintaining a professional business, filled with amazing, competent, authentic, supportive doulas in Washington D.C. and Northern Virginia.
 We carry insurance, have a business license, seek professional relationships with colleagues and other professionals in the field, and learn to listen and speak to a client the way they want to be heard and spoken to.
 We do all of this so we can better support, you, the client!
-I have been reflecting on this over the last few weeks, after an unfortunate experience with a realtor.

 We hired a realtor who was a coworker of my husband.
 We thought we should work with someone we kind of knew.
 He listed our house as we visited a couple of properties we were interested in seeing.
 He made his distaste known about the fixer uppers we were looking at.
 We eventually found one we wanted to put an offer on.
 We filled out the paperwork with my husband’s name spelled incorrectly, and then found out we couldn’t purchase this house because it had a no contingency rule; something our realtor didn’t tell us.
 We found another house that we fell in love with and this too suddenly was unavailable because our realtor didn’t vet the property.
 Our own house was listed before we were ready with inaccurate details and no marketing plan.
 We took our house off the market, overwhelmed and stressed about the process.
 Two days later, that realtor let us know the other person’s contract had fallen through and we had another chance at the house we loved.
 We felt like our coach had let us down and the game was over, but here he was calling us out onto the field again during unexpected overtime.